Primary Navigation Mobile

 Reliability

 Subaru’s reputation is one of toughness and reliability.
-Certainly, our owner reviews of the predecessor to this model add substance to that.
+Certainly, our owner reviews of this model and its predecessor add substance to that.

-There was a recall earlier in 2022 for the Subaru Outback caused by in issue with the car’s EyeSight system, which could accidentally engage emergency braking.
+There was a recall earlier in 2022 for the Subaru Outback caused by an issue with the car’s EyeSight system, which could accidentally engage emergency braking.
 This recall affected 152 cars.

 Ongoing running costs